LaXiS96/ch32v003-envsensor/README.md

     - find it in the MounRiver package
     - requires appropriate driver, found in MounRiver package at LinkDrv/WCHLink
     - flashing and debugging work as expected
+    - TODO debugging terminal output (SWO/SDI)
 - [minichlink](https://github.com/cnlohr/ch32v003fun/tree/master/minichlink)
-    - debugging is a mixed bag, in VSCode it "works" but command line GDB is totally broken
+    - debugging is a mixed bag, in VSCode it "works" but command line GDB is mostly broken
     - has a custom debug terminal that requires a custom implementation MCU-side
     - flashing works OK

-MSYS2 UCRT64 is recommended for development under Windows.
-Also note that using MSYS2 binaries outside an MSYS2 environment can cause problems, like missing DLL errors.
+Build and flash:

-1. Update any relevant path in `Makefile`, `.vscode/c_cpp_properties.json` and `.vscode/launch.json`
+1. Update any relevant path in `Makefile` and/or `.vscode` JSONs
 2. Build with `make`
 3. Set up programmer and connect 3V3, GND, SWDIO
 4. Flash with `make flash`